-Unchartered Collective grew out of conversations between a group of Bristol based creatives, all of whom experience persistent pain.
-The collective grew out of a desire to communicate our experience, and bridge difference.
+The Collective grew out of conversations between a small group of Bristol based creatives, all of whom experience persistent pain.

-Our name reflects our sense of living in unchartered territory, when an illness becomes chronic and your life counter-culture.
-With few role models and little awareness around invisible impairments, navigating the isolation can be a lonely thing.
+Our name reflects our sense of living in unchartered territory: when an illness becomes chronic and your life counter-culture.
+With few role models and little awareness around invisible impairments, navigating this new world can be a lonely thing.

-I wanted to create performance spaces to explore different aspects of my experience.
-Other members of the collective write for the Huffington Post, and run the Resting Revolution FB group..
+Raquel wanted to create performances that explore aspects of her experience.
+Other members of the collective

 Raquel is the founder and Artistic Director of Unchartered Collective.
 Since 2016 she has been developing projects and an aesthetic that explore difference as a creative tool.